 You can get an overview of the current state of things by browsing the issue queue for related issues.
 Often, you will find existing solutions to issues you encounter.

 The Layout Builder ecosystem is the newest addition of layout construction tools available in Drupal core.
 It consists of 2 primary modules in Drupal core: Layout Discovery, which allows modules and themes to declare their custom layouts, and Layout Builder, which provides a visual design tool that allows the construction of layouts without writing custom code.
-In addition, there are growing number of contributed modules that seek to improve the UX of the existing core modules.
+In addition, there are a growing number of contributed modules that seek to improve the UX of the existing core modules.

-Layout Builder is stable, but is still a work-in-progress.
+Layout Builder is stable, but is still a work in progress.
 The Drupal community has resolved some of the immediate problems through contributed projects, while patches available in specific issues mitigate other problems.

 Further your understanding

 - How could you make use of Layout Builder in your projects?

 - Enable Layout Builder module in core.
 Go to Basic Page content type.
 In the "manage display" tab, enable use of Layout Builder.
 Select Manage Layout and try to create your first layout with Layout Builder.